top of page

 In Teaching Beyond the Diagnosis: Empowering Students with Dyslexia, author Casey Harrison addresses educators, parents, and administrators, providing a framework for creating dyslexia-friendly classrooms and providing accommodations, which promotes self-confidence and student success.

-Teaching beyond the diagnosis.png
+Teaching Beyond the Diagnosis

 In Is It Dyslexia?: An At-Home Guide for Screening and Supporting Children Who Struggle to Read, author April McMurtrey delivers a comprehensive, step-by-step process you can apply to screen readers for dyslexia as well as next steps you can take as you move forward with your screening results.